 Most Viewed Articles

-So you're planning on renting an apartment.
-Whether it is your first apartment or not, there is a lot to consider.
+So you're planning on renting an apartment or house.
+Whether it is your first rental or not, there is a lot to consider.

-- Application deposit - Not refundable if you don't take the apartment.
+- Application deposit - Not refundable if you don't end up renting it.
 If you do, this deposit may be refunded, or go towards rent for your first month.

 - The first month's rent (and sometimes the last month's rent!)